-This beet and sauerkraut salad aka Salad Vinegret is a staple in all Russian homes and is ideal vitamin booster in cold winter months!
+This beet and sauerkraut salad aka Salad Vinegret is a staple in all Russian homes and is an ideal vitamin booster in cold winter months!

 I’ve been waiting to write about this Beet and Sauerkraut Salad for months and it’s finally that time of the year when it’s appropriate!

 What is in Russian Salad Vinegret?

 Truth is this salad is great in any season but since it heavily relies of preserved vegetables like pickles and winter-associated root vegetables like beets, potatoes and carrots it’s only fair that we eat fresh vegetables in the summer and cooked root vegetables and preserves now.

 What is so special about this salad you might ask?
 Its main component is homemade sauerkraut, an incredible source of probiotics, which are so beneficial for a healthy gut!

 This salad is an autumn and winter staple in every Russian and Ukrainian household, better known by the name “Salat Vinegret”.
 It’s absolutely delicious served on a side of meat, fish or beans.

 The unique mix of ingredients provide sweet, sour and salty notes as well as a healthy dose of vitamins, nutrients and probiotics!